Polymath: Robert Root-Bernstein and colleagues

 Robert Root-Bernstein is considered the principal responsible for rekindling interest in polymathy in the scientific community.
 His works emphasize the contrast between the polymath and two other types: the specialist and the dilettante.
 The specialist demonstrates depth but lacks breadth of knowledge.
 The dilettante demonstrates superficial breadth but tends to acquire skills merely "for their own sake without regard to understanding the broader applications or implications and without integrating it".
 Conversely, the polymath is a person with a level of expertise that is able to "put a significant amount of time and effort into their avocations and find ways to use their multiple interests to inform their vocations".

 A key point in the work of Root-Bernstein and colleagues is the argument in favor of the universality of the creative process.
 That is, although creative products, such as a painting, a mathematical model or a poem, can be domain-specific, at the level of the creative process, the mental tools that lead to the generation of creative ideas are the same, be it in the arts or science.
 These mental tools are sometimes called intuitive tools of thinking.
 It is therefore not surprising that many of the most innovative scientists have serious hobbies or interests in artistic activities, and that some of the most innovative artists have an interest or hobbies in the sciences.

 Root-Bernstein and colleagues' research is an important counterpoint to the claim by some psychologists that creativity is a domain-specific phenomenon.
 Through their research, Root-Bernstein and colleagues conclude that there are certain comprehensive thinking skills and tools that cross the barrier of different domains and can foster creative thinking: "[creativity researchers] who discuss integrating ideas from diverse fields as the basis of creative giftedness ask not 'who is creative?' but 'what is the basis of creative thinking?'
 From the polymathy perspective, giftedness is the ability to combine disparate (or even apparently contradictory) ideas, sets of problems, skills, talents, and knowledge in novel and useful ways.
 Polymathy is therefore the main source of any individual's creative potential".
 In "Life Stages of Creativity", Robert and Michèle Root-Bernstein suggest six typologies of creative life stages.
-These typologies based on real creative production records first published by Root-Bernstein, Bernstein, and Garnier (1993).
+These typologies are based on real creative production records first published by Root-Bernstein, Bernstein, and Garnier (1993).